Uncovering Vulnerabilities of LLM-Assisted Cyber Threat Intelligence: Introduction

 Our analysis further shows that these vulnerabilities directly undermine the effectiveness of techniques used in CTI pipelines.
 As summarized in Figure~\ref{fig:summary}, each vulnerability spans multiple CTI stages and influences different aspects of LLM reasoning.
 For example, spurious correlations distort evidence retrieval, where LLMs amplify irrelevant co-occurrences in retrieved evidence, resulting in misguided contextualization and faulty attribution.
+Similarly, contradictory knowledge weakens entity recognition and event extraction, as models produce inconsistent mappings of the same threat actor or IOC across conflicting sources, thereby breaking downstream attack chain construction.
 Overall, the detailed studies reveal the root causes by combining vulnerabilities with the specific LLM workflows involved in different CTI stages, which provides an in-depth understanding of how these vulnerabilities propagate through the reasoning.

+\ul{\textbf{IV.
+Validation and defensive strategies.}} We further validate the root causes of these vulnerabilities through a causal intervention study, showing that reasoning-time interventions can yield immediate performance gains.
+Building on these findings, we design and evaluate targeted mitigation strategies, including retrieval-based CTI knowledge filtering and inference-time reasoning constraints.
+Our results show that these lightweight, taxonomy-informed defenses consistently reduce failure rates, demonstrating that robust LLM-based CTI analysis requires protections explicitly tailored to the heterogeneity of threat landscape.

-By uncovering blind spots in LLM vulnerabilities for CTI, we provide foundational insights that can guide principled adaptations in future CTI-focused LLM systems.
-To facilitate follow-up research, we release codes at \url{https://github.com/mengyuqiao/LLM-CTI}.
+In summary, this work uncovers blind spots in LLM vulnerabilities for CTI.
+We provide foundational insights and initial defensive efforts that can guide principled adaptations in future CTI-focused LLM systems.
+To facilitate follow-up research, we release codes at \mycode.